-At some point, individuals going through the coming out process take time to acknowledge their personal sexual orientation and accept their identity as lesbian, gay, bisexual, or transgendered (LGBT).
-An individual is going through a personal coming out process when they are capable of understanding and embracing their own sexual orientation.
+Individuals going through the coming out process take time to acknowledge their personal sexual orientation and accept their identity as lesbian, gay, bisexual, or transgendered (LGBT).
+An individual is going through a personal coming out process while understanding and embracing their own sexual orientation.
 For gay males, lesbian women, and bisexuals, one is attracted to others of the same sex on many different levels.
-For transgendered individuals, a person may feel like, dress, or identify as a member of the opposite gender from their socially assigned gender.
+Transgender individuals may feel like, dress, or identify as a member of the opposite gender from their socially assigned gender.
 Coming out on a personal level is a very important step for any LGBT individual to take towards a positive identity.
-Coming out to oneself is often the hardest step in the process due to the amount of soul searching and self-acceptance that must be found to be able to personally understand a LGBT identity in the context of heterosexism and other normative pressures.
+Coming out to oneself is often the hardest step in the process due.
+Individuals are trying to grasp what a LGBT identity in the context of heterosexism and other normative pressures will mean.

-Coming out to oneself and the people a LGBT person is close to is important so the development of a healthy and positive identity can be formed.
+Coming out to oneself and those people important to a LGBT person is important for the development of a positive identity.
 Coming out can help reduce feelings of isolation and alienation and allow for submersion into support networks with other LGBT people.
 The process also allows LGBT people to not have to fear living a double life and open up to their friends and family.
 Most importantly, the coming out process can held lead a gay, lesbian, or transgendered individual to feel more positive about themselves.

 The coming out process can be a confusing and scary time to a LGBT individual to go through.
 Many scholars and researchers have set out to better understand the process leading to the development of a positive LGBT identity.
 The model of development for a lesbian or gay individual identity created by Vivienne Cass is widely accepted among scholars.
 While this model was created working with lesbian and gay participants, the process is thought to be similar for bisexual and transgendered individuals.